 Finally, one should point out that a specular reflectivity measurement can only describe the profile of scattering length density normal to the interface.
 This means that a reflectivity measurement can not differentiate between interfacial roughness and interdiffusion, as interdiffusion will induce the same profile of refraction index as in Fig. 9.7.
 But what happens to the intensity loss described by the exponential factor of Eq.
 (9.27)?
 In the case of a diffuse interface, this intensity goes into the transmitted beam because there is no potential gradient in a direction different than the one normal to the interface.
-On the other hand, in the case of a rough interface, the intensity loss comes from scattering by lateral fluctuations of the potential, leading to intensities that can be observed in directions other than the specular direction: this is off-specular diffuse scattering.
-A statistical function like the height-height pair correlation function can be determined from the measurement of off-specular scattering [7].
+On the other hand, in the case of a rough interface, the intensity loss comes from scattering by lateral fluctuations of the potential, leading to intensities that can be observed in direction like the height-height pair correlation function can be determined from the measurement of off-specular scattering [7].